St George's Academy: Secondary Modern and new site

 The Education Act 1944 made secondary education available to all children up to the age of 15; a 'tripartite system' of secondary schools was established to provide curricula based on aptitude and ability: grammar schools for "academic" pupils, secondary moderns for practical studies, and technical schools for science and engineering.
 Pupils were allocated to them depending on their score in the eleven-plus examination.
 The Senior department at the Sleaford Council School became its own school in March 1945 and was designated a secondary modern.
 Earlier post-war plans had envisaged the Church Lane school being restricted to boys only and a separate secondary modern school for girls being built at Westholme, an area of parkland owned by the County Council (Kesteven and Sleaford High School would also be rebuilt there), but these proposals did not come to fruition.
 Instead, HORSA huts at the site were acquired for the still-mixed Sleaford Secondary Modern School; teaching took place there during the 1950s and new classrooms were added during the decade.
 In January 1956, many pupils were transferred to a new secondary modern school at nearby Ruskington, allowing pupils from other villages to come to Sleaford; previously they had been forced to stay in their village schools until they reached 14, and then spend the last year of study at Sleaford.

 In 1957 the Secondary Education Sub-Committee of the County Council amended its earlier plans; it now proposed to build a new mixed secondary modern school at Westholme to replace the Church Lane school, which would become a further education college.
 It would be allocated over 18 acre of the parkland at Westholme.
-By 1960, a new school building at Westholme had opened but the Church Lane premises were still being used: Sleaford Secondary Modern was now split between its old buildings there and the new ones at the Westholme site.
+In 1961, a new school building at Westholme had opened with an assembly hall, five classes and kitchens.
+This was the first phase of a proposed building programme which would have built a whole new school on the Westholme site with an enlarged assembly hall, a library, gymnasium and classrooms capable of accommodating 750 pupils across five forms (year groups), fulfilling the council's ambition to consolidate the secondary modern onto the Westholme site (the old HORSA huts would have also been demolished).
+However, in the interim, the Church Lane premises were still being used: Sleaford Secondary Modern was now split between its old buildings there and the new ones at the Westholme site.
+While the plans were approved locally, central government funding for the next phase of development at Westholme was indefinitely paused in the early 1960s, leaving the dual school system in place.